BauhausUniversity/MedienWiki/usability/usabilitybugs.md

 #Possible improvements
 * Search more prominent

+##Just uploaded
-* Have a link in the imagepage that AJAX-Requests the last uploaded image by the same user
+Have a link in the imagepage that AJAX-Requests the last uploaded image by the same user using https://www.mediawiki.org/wiki/API:Recentchanges, scrap the name of the user from somewhere; paste it in the query and limit the query only to files.
+Display the filenames in overlay.